 - Maartje ten Brummelaar (graduated 2007), Policy Advisor - Ministry of Foreign Affairs, Netherlands

 - Eliska Gerthnerova (graduated 2012), EU Development and Humanitarian Aid Policy Officer, Office of the Government of the Czech Republic

 - Thijs Rutgers (graduated 2010), Business Developer, Enviu – we start world-changing companies.

 - Ilse Zeemeijer (graduated 2012), Editor and journalist, Het Financieele Dagblad

 Facts and Figures

-Corresponding with overall labor market trends, the labor market position of IDS-graduates was affected by the economic crisis during the last years.
+Corresponding with overall labour market trends, the labour market position of IDS-graduates was affected by the economic crisis during the last years.
 Research of the STOGO Labour Market Monitor (2012/2015) among graduates of The Department of Human Geography and Planning shows that 62% of the 2012-2015 IDS cohort had found a job within 6 months after graduation.
-Often, this job matches well with their educational background: two-thirds of the IDSM graduates (cohort 2007-2015) is of the opinion that the knowledge they acquired during the program corresponds well with their current job position and that the theoretical knowledge, in particular, prepared them well for the labor market.
+Often, this job matches well with their educational background: two-thirds of the IDSM graduates (cohort 2007-2015) is of the opinion that the knowledge they acquired during the programme corresponds well with their current job position and that the theoretical knowledge, in particular, prepared them well for the labour market.